-5.4 Criminal record checks
+d) Criminal record checks

 Where these are required, Disclosure Scotland has implemented a process specifically for trans people who do not wish to disclose their trans status to their employer or placement provider.
-Please refer to our guidelines for more information about this.
+Students are responsible for updating their details with the PVG scheme within 3 months of any change taking effect.
+Please refer to our guidelines for detailed information about this.
+Trans student policy and support